Announcement, March 30, 2020

 Midterm and Final Exams

 The exams are take-home.
-You can use my lecture notes on the class webpage and your own notebooks.
+You can use my lecture notes and your own notebooks.
 You are not allowed to use other books or computer softwares.
 You should not search solutions on internet.
 You can take as long as you like to solve the problems, provided you submit your solutions by the due date.
 You can collaborate with other students, but you should write your own solutions.